 One of Hoi An’s best dining spots, Mango Mango (45 Nguyen Phuc Chu) is located in a three-storey colonial-style building across the river.
 It’s one of three outstanding restaurants owned and helmed by bandana-wearing Chef Duc, above.
 Fostered by an American family from Southern USA, where he first learnt to cook, Duc’s love of surfing took him travelling and cooking around the globe, everywhere from Mexico to Australia.
 The result is a deliciously light, globally inspired Vietnamese fusion cuisine.
 Book a table in the breezy upstairs dining room for Hoi An town and river views.
 Chef Duc occasionally hosts private chef’s tables cooking classes here; book ahead.

-Sip a cocktail on the narrow balcony of Mango Mango, which has sublime views of the Japanese Bridge and town, enchantingly illuminated at night.
-Or head downstairs to the back bar for live music and Vietnamese craft beers by Saigon-based Pasteur Street Brewing Company.
+After dinner, slip upstairs to sip a cocktail on the narrow balcony of Mango Mango, which has sublime views of the Japanese Bridge and town, enchantingly illuminated at night.
+Or stay downstairs but head out to the back bar for live music and Vietnamese craft beers by Saigon-based Pasteur Street Brewing Company.

 SATURDAY MORNING – BREAKFAST AND LUNCH